One Man’s Addiction Started a Revolution in Recovery

 A Chance Meeting With an Old Friend

 Before going back for his fourth rehab stint of the year, Wilson was visited by a friend, Ebby Thatcher, who also used to be an alcoholic.
 Wilson was stunned that Thatcher was no longer drinking when they met up, and his old friend eventually revealed to him why he was suddenly sober.
-Under the direction of The Oxford Group, an evangelical collective, Thatcher had embraced some of the principles that would later go on to define AA.
+Under the direction of The Oxford Group, an evangelical collective, Thatcher embraced some of the principles that would later go on to define AA.

 The philosophies that Thatcher had been exposed to — some of which were Jungian — were based upon a belief system that fellowship could help people battle their addictions in real and meaningful ways.
 It was the idea that one could progress further in their healing journey by talking out their issues with other addicts.
 At the time, it was a revolutionary concept.
 These days, it is accepted by most people that alcoholics need some help to quit drinking alcohol on their own.